Research Background

 AZ MINE LLC is a private research initiative focused on the recovery and characterization of precious and platinum‑group metals (PMG) from tellurite‑bearing geological materials.
 The project combines field discovery, laboratory analysis, and proprietary thermal and electro‑hydro processing methods to produce high‑grade PMG concentrates.

-The XRF scans below were performed on four randomly selected raw tellurite-bearing rock samples.
-Over the years, I have examined hundreds of similar stones, and XRF readings consistently indicated precious‑metal content ranging from 20%+ to over 70%.
+The XRF scans below were performed on four randomly selected raw tellurite‑bearing rock samples.
+Over the years, hundreds of similar stones have been examined, and XRF readings consistently indicated total precious‑metal content ranging from 20%+ to over 70%.
 Based on the full population of tested samples, an average value of approximately 50%+ can be considered representative.

 Raw tellurite-bearing rock – sample 13